 What is the latest ChatGPT model in 2026?

-For agentic workflows, computer use, or large-context tasks — yes.
-For standard writing, chat, and reasoning, GPT-5.3 Instant delivers strong results at a fraction of the cost.
-The best approach is to use GPT-5.3 Instant as your default and switch to GPT-5.4 when the task genuinely needs it.
+For agentic workflows, computer use, and professional coding, yes.
+For standard writing, chat, and reasoning, GPT-5.3 Instant still delivers strong results at roughly 6% of the input-token cost.
+The best approach is to use GPT-5.3 Instant as your default and switch to GPT-5.5 when the task genuinely needs it.

 When is ChatGPT 6 coming out?

 No official date.
-Mid-to-late 2026 is the most common estimate.
+With GPT-5.6 already public and no GPT-6 announcement, late 2026 or into 2027 is the most common estimate.
 Sam Altman has confirmed it will come sooner than the gap between GPT-4 and GPT-5.
 See our ChatGPT 6 guide for the latest confirmed details.

 Which ChatGPT model is best for coding?